informalsystems/hermes/guide/src/query_packet.md

 # Packet Queries

-The `query packet` command can be used to query some information about packets.
+Use the `query packet` commands to query information about packets.

 ```shell